 You don’t have to be a paleontologist to discover fossils along the Ohio Valley Fossil Trail.
 All it takes is curiosity!
 Explore the ancient remains of species from the Paleozoic era to the Ice Ages who roamed the earth over 300-million-years-ago.
 The Ohio Valley Fossil Trail is a partnership of a dozen parks, museums, and other regional sites where fossils can be seen and touched across Kentucky, Ohio, and Indiana.
 Plan a trip to Caesar Creek Lake in Ohio to see Ordovician bedrock, the Parklands of Floyds Fork in Kentucky for 450-million-year-old limestone and sandstone deposits, or the Falls of the Ohio State Park in Indiana to walk on 390-million-year-old Devonian Fossil beds.

-Receive insider tips on new discoveries, special events, and special offers starting in 2021 by signing up to the Ohio Valley Fossil Trail Newsletter!
+Receive insider tips on new discoveries, special events, and special offers by signing up to the Ohio Valley Fossil Trail Newsletter!

 Click on a location below for more information to begin your prehistoric discoveries!